swestoverblog/typescript-basic-memory-game/README.md

 # TypeScript Basic Memory Game.

 A basic Memory Game that is implemented in TypeScript that can be extended to work with any JavaScript framework.
-If you are interested in learning more about the code that is implemented, you can read more about this code on my blog here: TODO
+If you are interested in learning more about the code that is implemented, you can read more about this code on my blog here: Coming Soon...

 Here are some examples of how the class can be extended to work with different JavaScript frameworks:
-  - Phaser: TODO
+  - Phaser: Coming Soon...
-  - Kontra: TODO
+  - Kontra: Coming Soon...

 ![License](https://img.shields.io/badge/license-MIT-green)